EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 The last line prints out a table of variables that were specified on the command line, and total energies from the Harris-Foulkes and Kohn-Sham functionals.
 Theses are different functionals but they should approach the same value at self-consistency.
-The **c** at the beginning of the line indicates that this iteration is self-consistent.
+The **c** at the beginning of the line indicates that this iteration achieved self-consistency with the tolerances specified.

 See [Table of Contents](/tutorial/lmf/lmf_pbte_tutorial#table-of-contents)